Argentina: Economy

 High inflation—a weakness of the Argentine economy for decades—has become a trouble once again, recently peaking at 220% in 2024.
 Approximately 43% of the Argentina's population lived below the poverty line in 2023.
 To deter it and support the peso, the government imposed foreign currency control.
 Income distribution, having improved since 2002, is classified as "medium", although it is still considerably unequal.

 On 10 December 2023, Javier Milei was sworn in as president.
 He pursued deregulation policies to alleviate the national economic crisis.
 In January 2024, Argentina's poverty rate reached 57.4%, the highest poverty rate in the country since 2004.
 By the second semester of 2024, however, poverty levels had fallen sharply to 38%, the lowest since 2022.
 In November 2024, Argentina's monthly inflation rate slowed to 2.4%, the lowest in over four years.
 Annual inflation was expected to end 2024 closer to 100%.
-Favourable results and normalisation in Argentina's economy are expected to continue in 2025.
-The annual inflation rate is expected to be below 30% in 2025.
+In 2025, the inflation rate was 31.5%.
+As of June 2026, the expected inflation rate is 2.2%.
 Economic activity has also begun to recover after the severe recession at the beginning of 2024.
-The economy is expected to expand by more than 4% in 2025.
+The economy expanded in 2025 by 4.4%.